BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## **5\.
 Creating multiple files**

-You might have already noticed that you can create multiple files in your workspace.
-This often helps to break down your project and make it easier to navigate.
+Wether you created a symlink or not, you can create multiple files in your workspace to help break down your project and for easier navigation.
 Let us create a new file by right clicking on the folder "Server" and clicking "New File".
 We will name this file `MySecondSEScript.lua`.